arturocecilia/dryeyenet-manual/docs/new-base-survey/step-anamnesis.md

 # Step 2: Anamnesis

 Document relevant medical history and risk factors.
-Multi-selection is allowed unless ‘None’ is selected.
-Use ‘Other’ to document details not in the preset list.
+Multi-selection is allowed unless `None` is selected.
+Use `Other` to document details not in the preset list.

-**Recommendation:** Capture systemic conditions and medications that may influence the ocular surface and tear film.
+> **Tip:** Capture systemic conditions and medications that may influence the ocular surface and tear film.

 ## 1 - Risk Factors